Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ## Rendering to a Texture

-!!! warning
+!!! compat
-    This feature are not yet implemented, this section is incomplete.
+    This feature is not yet implemented, this section is incomplete.